bbauska/Coursera-Bootstrap/README.md

 To get that done, we&apos;ll go to the footer and then replace each of these with their corresponding icons there.

-I would say, i class Font Awesome fa-google-plus and close the <i&gt; tag there.
+I would say, i class Font Awesome fa-google-plus and close the &lt;i&gt; tag there.
 And then I&apos;m simply going to copy this and then apply the same to the remaining ones.